Smalley, Derbyshire: History

 Smalley's name came from the Anglo-Saxon Smæl-lēah = "narrow woodland clearing".
 It was mentioned in a charter of 1009 by King Æþelræd Unræd ("Ethelred the Unready") relating to a manor known as Westune (modern-day Weston-on-Trent) which land included the areas now known as Shardlow, Great Wilne, Church Wilne, Crich, Smalley, Morley, Weston and Aston-on-Trent.
 Under this charter Ethelred gave his minister, Morcar, some exemptions from tax.

-Smalley's Parish Church of St John the Baptist was built in the late 18th century on the site of a much earlier church.
-The transepts were added in 1844 and the unusual and almost detached tower was added some years later.
-A 7th-century Saxon cross is part of the porch.
-The bell tower was built to house five bells donated by Rev. Charles Kerry and the chime of five bells is said to be the heaviest in England, the largest bell weighing over 2 tons.
+Smalley's Parish Church of St John the Baptist was built in the late 18th century on the site of a much earlier church, the transepts being added later in 1844.
+A seventh century Saxon cross forms part of the porch.
+The bell tower was built in 1911, to the designs of Currey and Thompson, housing five bells donated by the Rev. Charles Kerry.
+The chime of five bells is said to be the heaviest in England, the largest bell weighing over 2 tons.
 The parish church hosts occasional street parties for the residents of Smalley.

 Its pub, the Bell Inn, was voted "Best Derbyshire Pub of 2006".

 Sport and leisure

+Cricket

-Stainsby Hall Cricket Club have their ground at the end of St. John's Road in Smalley and have been playing in the Derbyshire County League first division since 2008.
-The name comes from the fact that they used to play their matches on a pitch in front of the now-demolished Stainsby House, just over the parish border in Horsley Woodhouse, but just a few hundred yards from their current ground.
+Stainsby Hall Cricket Club have their ground at the end of St. John's Road in Smalley and have been playing in the Derbyshire County League since the mid-1930s.
+The club takes its name from the now-demolished Stainsby House just over the parish border in Horsley Woodhouse a few hundred yards from their current ground, and records show that the club played in front of the old house from as early as 1863.

+Stainsby Hall Cricket Club currently have three senior teams competing in the Derbyshire County Cricket League and a long-established junior training section that play competitive cricket in the Erewash Young Cricketers League.